 Working Holiday Visa (subclasses 417 & 462)

-The Working Holiday visa is for young people between 18 and 31 years old (some countries 35 years).
+The Working Holiday visa is for young people between 18 and 35 years old (or 30 depending on nationality).
 It allows you to travel and work in Australia for one year (renewable twice).

-With a student visa (no age limit), you can study in Australia and work up to 20 hours a week.
+With a student visa – subclass 500 (no age limit), you can study in Australia and work up to 48 hours per fortnight.
 The visa is valid for the duration of your studies until a few weeks after you finish.

 The full list of Australian visas can be found here: homeaffairs